Cal Soccer Academy & Camps

 For an additional $50 (collected at the time of registration), campers can stay from 12:00pm-4:00pm on Friday.
 To add this afternoon session, call our offices at 800-645-3226.

-Full Day and Half Day Camp: Noon on Friday at Maxwell Family Field.
+Full Day and Half Day Camp: Check out is at Noon on Friday (Location TBA)

 Players are grouped by age and ability